ZzEdovec/onlinefix-linux/README.md

 - Automatically fetch game covers from Steam
 - Retrieve game icons
 - Create desktop and application menu shortcuts for games
+- Bypassing the "Steam is not running" error in some fixes

 ## ❕ Compatibility